 Today, I got the tests for the “biopsy,” together with the other blood tests.
 The conclusion was that things are a bit better than the specialist had anticipated and I am not in the second stage of the fatty liver, but in the first one and this should have no impact on my life.

 Actually, most of my results were still in the “OK” zone, which gave me an extra boost of confidence.
 The specialist says that I can’t get cured, but with dieting I can keep it at this stage for a very long time.
 But I actually plan to reverse it.
 So I really hope that God and all the people near me will give me the strength to do it.
 I want to do it.

 This probably marks my rebirth.

-And when my motivation is living near my family for as long as possible and seeing my son grow and helping him become a better man… well… then nothing else matters!
+And when my motivation is living with my family for as long as possible and seeing my son grow and help him become a better man… well… then nothing else matters!

 I have a fatty liver.
 I’ll do my absolute best to cure it!